Marshalling (computer science): XML vs JSON vs…

 XML is one such format and means of transferring data between systems.
 Microsoft, for example, uses it as the basis of the file formats of the various components (Word, Excel, Access, PowerPoint, etc.) of the Microsoft Office suite (see Office Open XML).

 While this typically results in a verbose wire format, XML's fully-bracketed "start-tag", "end-tag" syntax allows provision of more accurate diagnostics and easier recovery from transmission or disk errors.
 In addition, because the tags occur repeatedly, one can use standard compression methods to shrink the content—all the Office file formats are created by zipping the raw XML.
 Alternative formats such as JSON (JavaScript Object Notation) are more concise, but correspondingly less robust for error recovery.

 Once the data is transferred to a program or an application, it needs to be converted back to an object for usage.
 Hence, unmarshalling is generally used in the receiver end of the implementations of Remote Method Invocation (RMI) and Remote procedure call (RPC) mechanisms to unmarshal transmitted objects in an executable form.

 JAXB

 JAXB or Java Architecture for XML Binding is the most common framework used by developers to marshal and unmarshal Java objects.
 JAXB provides for the interconversion between fundamental data types supported by Java and standard XML schema data types.

 XmlSerializer

-XmlSerializer is the framework used by C# developers to marshal and unmarshal C# objects.
-One of the advantages of C# over Java is that C# natively supports marshalling due to the inclusion of XmlSerializer class.
+System.Xml.Serialization.XmlSerializer is the framework used by C# developers to marshal and unmarshal C# objects.
+One of the advantages of C# over Java is that C# natively supports marshalling due to the inclusion of System.Xml.Serialization.XmlSerializer class.
 Java, on the other hand requires a non-native glue code in the form of JAXB to support marshalling.